 TB-403 in paediatric brain tumours - development in collaboration with Oncurious, subsidiary of ThromboGenics

 TB-403 is a humanised antibody directed against the PlGF protein, which is believed to inhibit its signaling via the Nrp-1 receptor.
-PlGF is expressed in patients with medulloblastoma, Ewing’s sarcoma, neuroblastoma and alveolar rhabdomyosarcoma.
+PlGF is expressed in certain paediatric cancers including medulloblastoma, Ewing’s sarcoma, neuroblastoma and alveolar rhabdomyosarcoma.

 Patents for TB-403 and similar antibodies have been granted in Europe, the US, Japan and several additional countries, and patent applications are pending in further countries.
 Patents covering use of antibodies against PIGF, for example for the purpose of treating or preventing cancer, have also been granted, including in the US.